poetlifeart/poetlifeart.github.io/_posts/2025-07-17-policy-gradient-theorem.md

  []

 [3]
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no  in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no † in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no ’ in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!

 Overfull \hbox (3.86166pt too wide) in paragraph at lines 177--178
 \OT1/cmr/m/n/10 This makes ex-plicit how the learned pos-te-rior per co-or-di-n ate drives the sourcesink
  []

-Missing character: There is no â in font cmbx12!
+Missing character: There is no ï¿½ in font cmbx12!
-Missing character: There is no € in font cmbx12!
+Missing character: There is no ï¿½ in font cmbx12!
-Missing character: There is no  in font cmbx12!
+Missing character: There is no ï¿½ in font cmbx12!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no  in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!

 Overfull \hbox (49.42064pt too wide) detected at line 205
 \OML/cmm/m/it/10 P[]X[] \OT1/cmr/m/n/10 = \OML/cmm/m/it/10 y[] \OMS/cmsy/m/n/10